 Slavery was still legal in Brazil when the Confederates arrived, probably one of the reasons they were attracted to the area.
 Black slaves were used in agriculture and in a textile mill established by one of the immigrants.
 However, a new law soon after in 1871 freed all children born to slave parents, thereby signaling the future end of slavery.
 The Law of Sexagenarians in 1885 freed slaves when they reached the age of 60, and Brazil finally outlawed all slavery in 1888.
 The textile mill soon failed, as did a number of the larger farms in Americana.
+These larger farms had depended heavily on slave labor.
 The smaller farms succeeded, however, and the area slowly grew and prospered.

 New waves of immigrants settled in and near Americana, notably large numbers of Italians and Germans in the 1880s.
 The families intermarried over the years, and today Americana’s population is described as a mixture of Luso-Afro-Brazilians (Luso meaning Portuguese) and immigrants, mainly Italian, Portuguese, German, and Arabic.
 The name of Americana still survives, and because of intermarriages, almost all of today’s citizens of the area can claim some Confederados ancestry.
 Indeed, English (with a southern accent) is the unofficial second language of the area and is still spoken by many in the area.